International Day for Biodiversity (IDB) 2020: Current Theme, History and Significance

 Nature has given everything, we, in fact, take benefits from nature but mostly we take it granted.
 IPBES monthly report says that to save ourselves it is necessary to conserve nature.
 It's an urgent requirement.
 The day is also celebrated to thanks nature and what all it brings to us.

 Biodiversity is generated from two words "biological" and "diversity".
 It refers to all the variety of life that can be found on Earth-like plants, animals, fungi and micro-organisms.
 Also, it refers to the communities that they form and the habitats in which they live.

 In the article 2 of the Convention on Biological Diversity, a formal definition of Biological diversity is mentioned: It means the variability among living organisms from all sources including inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems.

 So, we can say that Biodiversity is the combination of life forms and their interactions with each other and with the rest of the environment that has made Earth a uniquely habitable place for humans.
 No doubt biodiversity provides a large number of goods and services that sustain our lives.

-The theme of International Day of Biological Diversity is “Our Biodiversity, Our Food, Our Health”.
-It focuses on to spread knowledge and awareness about the dependency of food system, nutrition, health on biodiversity and on healthy ecosystems.
+The theme of International Day of Biological Diversity 2019 was “Our Biodiversity, Our Food, Our Health”.
+It focuses on to spread knowledge and awareness about the dependency of the food system, nutrition, health on biodiversity and on healthy ecosystems.

 Things that will be beneficial that you can do for the conservation of Biodiversity: